Restoring Christianity to Original Christianity

 He entered into the synagogue, and spoke boldly for a period of three months, reasoning and persuading about the things concerning God’s Kingdom.
 (Act 19:8 WEB)

-In contrast to these elements, by the fourth century (really well before this actually) apostles and prophets were replaced by bishops.
-Christianity was part of the world government.
+In contrast to these elements, by the fourth century (even before this actually) apostles and prophets were replaced by bishops.
+Christianity was part of the world government of the age.
 Bishops were not only spiritual leaders but government officials with worldly power and responsibilities.
 The emphasis on the genuineness of Christ as fulfilling the prophecies was replaced by doctrinal disputes on the nature of Jesus Christ.

-This issue of the nature of Christ had been a subject of debate building in the second and third centuries and was driven to paramount importance in the fourth century, not by the leading of the holy spirit, but by the drive of one man, the Roman Emporer Constantine, to solidify the doctrine of the national religion of the empire.
-As opposed to the free discussion of the first-century council, opposing the leader doctrinally in a fourth-century council meant the possibility of ex-communication with the additional possibility of torture and death.
-Instead of being democratic processes council decisions were regularly pre-decided by the council leader.
+This issue of the nature of Christ had been a subject of debate building in the second and third centuries and was driven to paramount importance in the fourth century, not by the leading of the holy spirit, but by the drive of one man, the Roman Emperor Constantine, to solidify the doctrine of the national religion of the empire.
+As opposed to the free discussion of the first-century council and overseen by the Holy Spirit, opposing the leader doctrinally in a fourth-century council meant the possibility of ex-communication with the additional possibility of torture and death.
+Instead of being spirit-guided democratic processes council decisions were regularly pre-decided by the council leader.
 As opposed to the first century, the fourth century was not driven by the concern that all receive the holy spirit with all the manifestations and miracles.
 By this time, that kind of power was often relegated to a memory, the time of the apostles.

 In the centuries between the first and fourth Christianity had been Hellenized, changed from a faith based on Judaism and its monotheistic culture, and incorporated into the polytheistic world of Greco-Roman power and tradition.
 A paradigm shift was made in Christian theology from Judaistic Christianity with its symbols, types, and analogies to a system with the analysis of the philosophers and a corresponding emphasis on the nature and reasoning of god(s).
 Systematic theology had been born and the issues of Christianity had changed, incorporating the philosophies of intellectual men.
 In the fourth and fifth centuries, the doctrines concerning the deity of Christ, the deity of the holy spirit, and Mary as the mother of God overshadowed the priorities of the first century Christianity in Jerusalem.